 3.2.1.4 Ø Godøy requested information on harvesting information from the BAS system, and he followed up with P Kirsch during the meeting, on this topic.
 He also noted that, currently, the monitoring of GCW station is not built in in the GCW Data Portal, but it could be done, given clarity of objectives and resources.

 3.2.1.4 The GSG agreed that the operationalization of the GCW must address the quality monitoring of the CryoNet stations, and requested that a strategy is defined in collaboration with WIGOS and presented at the next Steering Group meeting [action].
-Additionally, the GSG asked Mr Charpentier to liaise with WIGOS Project Office on the regional WIGOS centers, and report back to GCW. [action]
+Additionally, the GSG asked the Secretariat (E. Charpentier) to liaise with WIGOS Project Office on the regional WIGOS centers and the role such centres could play with regard to the monitoring of cryospheric data, and report back to GCW. [action]

 3.2.1.5 J Wang provide an overview of the system used by CMA for monitoring station data availability.